debbycorner/Cloud-Native/README.md

 <h3> WHAT I LEARNED </h3>

-*Practical knowledge on monaging AWS Databases, to store data safely in Amazon RDS(MySQL) and access it locally
+*Practical knowledge on managing AWS Databases, to store data safely in Amazon RDS(MySQL) and access it locally

 *Practical knowlege of Node.js